droidyayu/GenKit-Restaurant/server/README.md

 ## Usage

-The agent uses a multi-agent architecture:
+The system uses a simplified single-agent architecture:

-- Chef Agent: Acts as the main entry point and customer interface, handling general queries while delegating specialized requests to appropriate agents
-- Inventory Agent: Specialized agent focused on ingredient management and availability
-- Menu Agent: Manages dynamic menu generation based on available ingredients
-- Order Agent: Handles order collection and complete meal planning
-- Kitchen Workflow: Orchestrates the complete cooking process through sequential phases
-- Delivery Agent: Manages delivery and dessert upselling
+- **SimpleChefAgent**: Main customer interface that handles all interactions directly using tools
+- **Tools**: Direct access to menu, order creation, status checking, and inventory

 Example queries:

 - "What's on the menu?"
 - "What ingredients do you have?"
-- "I want Palak Paneer with Medium spice level"
+- "I want Palak Paratha with Medium spice level"
-- "How's my order?"
+- "Where is my order?"

 ## Development